UWB-ACM/CTCI/2019-03-Autumn/1_linked_lists/README.md

 #### Solution for Detect Loop

-By using the *slow pointer and fast pointer* approach, we can guarantee that in the case which there is a loop, the 2 pointers will meet at some node in the loop.
+By using the *slow pointer and fast pointer* (or *tortoise and hare*) approach, we can guarantee that in the case which there is a loop, the 2 pointers will meet at some node in the loop.

 ```c++
 struct Node {